romaricdrigon/MetaYaml/README.md

     'prefix' => '_'
 )
 ```
-This behavior allow us to handle imbricated choices, without loosing data (you'll an array level for each level, is set with the flag `_is_choice`)
+This behavior allow us to handle imbricated choices, without loosing data (you have an array level for each choice level, and you can check the flag `_is_choice`)

-If you pass an invalid path (eg a named node does not exist), it will throw an exception.
+If you pass an invalid path (e.g. no node with the name you gave exist), it will throw an exception.

 ## Notes on XML support